Createdd/Writing/articles/Pragmatic.md

 Regarding tools stick to powerful basics.
 Use GUIs wisely.
 They might be easier to start with but are limited.
 Plain text is always on top in terms of speed and opportunity.
-Choose one editor that covers the basics (cofigurable, extensible, syntax highlighting, etc.) and always use source/version control.
+Choose one editor that covers the basics (configurable, extensible, syntax highlighting, etc.) and always use source/version control.

 For debugging:
 - focus on solving, rather than blaming